What is Innovation?

 Innovation on ASQTV™

 Innovation is defined as the ways in with an organization updates, changes, and improves its internal processes, manufacturing techniques, and management methods.
-Innovations must meet certain criteria to be successful, including meeting customer needs, satisfying expense and return on investment requirements, improve employee satisfaction, and product quality.
+Innovations must meet certain criteria to be successful, including meeting customer needs, satisfying expense and return on investment requirements, improving employee satisfaction, and product quality.
 Innovations help introduce new concepts, knowledge, products, services, and processes into organizations and the outside marketplace.

 Innovative products are those that replace or build on current offerings; they provide new features or other advantages that allow users to operate more efficiently and/or less expensively.
 Classic examples include the electric light bulb, the iPod, and GPS navigation systems.
 These products introduced radically new options for customers that quickly became widely demanded and even standard.